sfahadh/JS_Tree_Algorithms/README.md

 # Algorithms & Data Structures
-A list of Algorithm and Data Structure problems from Leetcode and Hackerrank.
+A list of Algorithm and Data Structure problems created from scratch as well as some taken from Leetcode and Hackerrank (Links are provided for coding problems taken from those sites).
 Each problem includes a description of a problem, a link in which it was found, solutions to the problem, and test cases.

 ## Data Structure Topics
 * Array